ralphmartynward/ironhack_09_final-project/README.md

 After classifying and assessing the sentiment of the data, we connect to ChatGPT via API to generate a unique story and a prompt for each headline.
 Getting the "instructions" right for generating the perfect prompt was a big challenge.

-## Text Generation with Midjourney
+## Image Generation with Midjourney

 These prompts from ChatGPT then feed into Midjourney, where they guide the creation of ultra-realistic images.
 Central to our brand, each image features our signature touch: a Garfield-like cat.
 We attempted to automate sending the image prompt to midjourney using a bot and a webhook on a Discord server.
 However, due to certain restrictions on bot activities, we had to resort to manual intervention or find alternative solutions.